Windsor and surrounding villages

 Good for: Cosmopolitan café society, access to London and riverside leisure

-Local knowledge: Royal borough residents gain free admission to the Castle
+Local knowledge: Royal borough residents gain free admission to Windsor Castle